UnfoldedInc/basemap-layers/README.md

 generates a terrain mesh on the fly using [MARTINI][martini] and overlays an image texture on the mesh (i.e. satellite imagery).
 While this is great, by default it hides any vector layers rendered by the underlying Mapbox GL JS, because those layers have elevation 0.
+This means that it's hard to interpret the terrain or lose track of where you are.

 [mapbox_3d_tweet]: https://twitter.com/Mapbox/status/1222605626053783552
 [deckgl_terrain_layer]: https://github.com/uber/deck.gl/blob/master/docs/layers/terrain-layer.md
 [martini]: https://github.com/mapbox/martini

 However deck.gl correctly renders vector features that have 3D coordinates.
-Thus, this spec is part of my attempt to create a workaround.
+Thus, this spec is part of my attempt to create a workaround, so that I can render vector features on top of 3D terrain.

 1. Snap vector features to the terrain mesh on the fly using [kylebarron/snap-features-to-mesh][kylebarron/snap-features-to-mesh].
 This adds Z values to every coordinate of the vector feature.
 2. Style each feature using a deck.gl layer.